Practical information for EU students

 Free Lebara SIM Card: "For a quick and temporary option, you can get a free Lebara SIM card at supermarkets like Albert Heijn at Schiphol Airport and Azam in Wageningen."

-Simple Sim Card: "It's a good price (it covers Europe with data, and if you recommend it to friends, both of you get a €10 discount).
-However, it's only available on a yearly basis, and most of the information is in Dutch.
+Simple SIM Card: "It's a good price (it covers Europe with data, and if you recommend it to friends, both of you get a €10 discount).
+However, it's only available every year, and most of the information is in Dutch.
 Despite this, it is cheaper than the free SIM card, for which you usually have to get a new package each month.
 This is the Link."

 Step 4) Register at Municipality

-All foreign students staying in the Netherlands for longer than four months must register with the municipality.
-For international students (who will be living in Wageningen and not Ede), the municipality will come to our campus on the following dates and times:
+All non-Dutch students staying in the Netherlands for more than four months must register with their local municipality.
+For those living in Wageningen, the municipality will visit our campus on the following dates:

-After your municipality registration, you will receive your BSN (Citizen Service Number)Note: your BSN number is not the same as Residence permit! check step 8) for information about Residence permit.
-You need to fulfill both steps.
+Once you have registered with your municipality, you will receive your BSN (Citizen Service Number).
+Please note that your BSN number is not the same as your residence permit.
+See step 8 for information about residence permits.
+You need to complete both steps.

 Municipality Ede

-Are you living in Bennekom or in Ede you can make an appointment for municipality Ede via the link appointment Ede (it is in Dutch).
-Address Raadhuisplein 3, Ede.
+If you live in Bennekom or Ede, you can make an appointment with the municipality of Ede via the Appointment Ede.
+The address is Raadhuisplein 3, Ede.

 Step 5) Apply for DigiD

-After you received your BSN, we advise you to apply for your DigiD.
-Your DigiD allows you to identify yourself when making arrangements on the internet, such as with the government, educational institutes or/and healthcare institutions.
-For example making appointment with a GP or with the GGD vaccination centre.
+After you have received your BSN, we advise you to apply for your DigiD.
+Your DigiD allows you to identify yourself when making arrangements on the internet, such as with the government, educational institutes and healthcare institutions.
+For example, making an appointment with a GP or with the GGD vaccination centre.

-For more information how to apply for Digid you can visit this website.
+For more information on how to apply for Digid, visit this website

 International students only need a Dutch bank account when they do not have a SEPA account in another EU country.